nathphoenix/LInux_Basics/flask_setup_image.md

 We will start with changing the uswgi.ini file, but first we will create a ubuntu service, aservice is what we can tell ubuntu to run, when the computer start and when the server start and you can tell it to restart it and crash.
 Essentially a service is the descriptor of a programme and u can tell

-sudo vi /etc/systemd/system/uwsgi_items_rest.service
+sudo vi /etc/systemd/system/uwsgi_image_rest.service
-after this we continue with the file called uwsgi.md and copy the codev
+after this we continue with the file called uwsgi.md and copy the code

 Then we  edit the uwsgi.ini file in the project folder, check the uwsgi.ini here

-WE CAN START OUR FLASK APP NOW

-sudo systemctl start uwsgi_items_rest

 TO CHECK THE LOG FILE
 vi log/uwsgi.log

+WE CAN START OUR FLASK APP NOW

+sudo systemctl start uwsgi_image_rest

 TESTING OUR API
 First we have to make sure we remove the default nginx config file